-A. They will only note if the student has taken an AP class in their Grade 12 year, regardless of whether he or she passed the AP exam or not.
-If they passed the AP exam, most universities will grant first year credit for the class passed.
+A. They will only note if you have taken an AP class in your Grade 12 year, regardless of whether you passed the AP exam or not.
+If you passed the AP exam, many universities will grant first year credit for the class passed.